umts/chef-repo/README.md

 `Cheffile` and their dependancies are handled by Librarian, and you don't have to worry too much about them.

-If you'd like to see what our cookbook collection looks like, you can run `librarian-chef install` and they will be downloaded into the `cookbooks/` directory.
-You don't *have* to do this, however; the `cookbooks/` directory is completely ignored by both Librarian and Chef.
+To see what our cookbook collection looks like, run `librarian-chef install` and they will be downloaded into the `cookbooks/` directory.
+The `cookbooks/` directory is completely ignored by both Librarian and Chef.

 The traditional locations for cookbooks have been modified slightly.